 - Dark Cybertron features another aversion in what is perhaps the most massive battle to be featured in Transformers fiction since the original movie: the surviving Autobots, Decepticons, and NAIL's facing off with an army of Ammonites (a hostile race of transforming robots).
 Seventy.
 BILLION.
 Of them.

-- Take That!: The comics feature a lot of jabs against the mostly-forgotten competitor to the original, Challenge Of The Go Bots.
+- Take That!: The comics feature a lot of jabs against the mostly-forgotten competitor to the original Challenge Of The Go Bots, mostly involving Cy-Kill getting killed.

 - Self-Deprecation: Of course, these days Go-Bots are themselves part of the Transformers franchise.